Skip to main content

 Intel Socket 1150 motherboards and series 4 & 5 CPUs

-These two are the only motherboards I am aware of that do everything the older Intel vPro one does.
+These two are the only motherboards I know that do everything the older Intel vPro one does.

 And then there are these: Asus, Gigabyte, ECS, MSI and Wibtek also do NONE-vPro H81, H87 & H97 chipset thin-Mini-ITX boards like: